-Few years ago, researches from the London University discovered that schizophrenics are not that easily fooled by visual illusions.
-Even though their illness sometimes makes it difficult for them to distinguish fact from fiction, the study showed that they can see right through some optical illusions.
-What is so interesting about this finding is that it helps bolster one interpretation of this mental illness – that it may be due to a general inability to interpret sensory information in its proper context.
+A few years ago, researchers from the London University discovered that schizophrenics are not that easily fooled by visual illusions.
+Although their illness may make it difficult for them to distinguish fact from fiction.
+This schizophrenia test study showed that they can see right through some optical illusions.
+Hence, the interesting finding is that it helps bolster one interpretation of this mental illness – it may be due to a general inability to interpret sensory information in its proper context.

-Volunteers were shown high-contrast black and white patterned images, with sections altered so that the level of contrast is much lower.
-They were then asked effectively to match the contrast of the altered section to its twin in a line up of otherwise identical shapes.
+Volunteers were shown high-contrast black and white patterned images, with some sections contrasted at lower levels.
+Next, they have to match the contrast of the altered section to it’s double in a line up of other identical shapes.

-Schizophrenics find this task relatively easy, because their brain takes no account of the surrounding information when judging the level of contrast in the altered section.
-Non-schizophrenic brains, however, make relative judgments about the altered section, because of the surrounding higher contrast pattern.
+Schizophrenics find this task relatively easy because their brain does not take notice of surrounding information when judging the level of contrast in the altered section.
+For healthy individuals, a high-contrast background reduces the apparent contrast of smaller foreground features.

-Though it’s till early, the authors hope their study might have some diagnostic value.
-Existing criteria for schizophrenia diagnosis tend to be subjective, and is based on interviews, but this study might be a good step towards more objective diagnostics one day.
+The authors hope their study might have some diagnostic value.
+Existing criteria for schizophrenia diagnosis tend to be subjective and is based on interviews.
+This study might be a good step towards more objective diagnostics one day.

-To normal eyes, exampled background makes the central disk appear slightly greyer than it actually is.
+To the average eyes, the background makes the central disk appear slightly grayer than it actually is.
 The researchers then assessed the subjects’ perception, showing them a series of disks of increasing grayness.
-For each disk, the observer had to guess whether the patch was of more or less contrast than the original image.
+Observers had to guess whether the patch was lighter or darker in contrast than the original image.

-Dr Steven Dakin, of the UCL Institute of Ophthalmology, explained: “Normally, contextual processes in the brain help us to focus on what’s relevant and stop our brains being overwhelmed with information.
-This process seems to be less effective in the schizophrenic brain, possibly due to insufficient inhibition – that is, the process by which cells in the brain switch each other off.”
+Dr. Steven Dakin, explained: “Normally, contextual processes in the brain help us to focus on what’s relevant.
+It can stop our brains being overwhelmed with information.
+This process seems to be less effective in the schizophrenic brain.
+Possibly due to insufficient inhibition – that is, the process by which cells in the brain switch each other off.”

 If you liked this article, you may also like this one explaining why children and adults size up objects differently.